Category

 Wireless call button rings a portable receiver — no monthly service.

-Replace round knobs with levers — easier one-handed use after stroke.
+Replace round knobs with lever handles, which are easier for one-handed use after a stroke.

 - Left-side weakness (hemiparesis)